-Since company holidays count too (just like vacations), you have more paid time off (PTO) from work than you think.
+Since company holidays count too (just like vacations count), you have more paid time off (PTO) from work than you think.
 Take a look at this chart which shows total legally mandated paid time off per country.
 While the USA shows a sorry zero at the far right, most full-time workers have at least some vacation.
-The standard is 2 weeks (10 days) plus 8-10 company holidays with an increase to 3 or 4 weeks of vacation days after working a certain number of year.
+The common standard is 2 weeks (10 days) plus 8-10 company holidays with an increase to 3 or 4 weeks of vacation days after being employed for several years.

 Source: CEPR.net – No Vacation Nation Revisited (May 2013)

 What can you do with a holiday/vacation?
 How about spending more precious time with family?
 Why not take a road trip around your region?
 Do you want to volunteer, learn something new, or explore your creative side?
 With a holiday taken as a vacation, you can benefit just as much from any paid day off from work.

 Without nationwide standards in the USA, holidays from work are determined by a combination of state law, industry practice, union contracts, and employer policy.
 This means that it is impossible to know when your place of employment is closed without asking for the list from HR.